KomailMehrgan/conan-package-manager/README.md

 .\build\Release\main.exe
 ```

-A window titled "OpenCV + Conan Demo" will appear, showing a green circle.
-Congratulations, you have successfully built and run an OpenCV application using a modern C++ workflow!
+The terminal will display the version information for both libraries, and a window with a green circle will appear.
+Congratulations, your combined AI and computer vision project is running!